 - taking OTC decongestants to help with a runny or stuffy nose

 - sucking on a throat lozenge to help ease a sore throat

 In some cases, your doctor may prescribe an antiviral medication to help treat your condition.

 Antiviral medications inhibit the viral life cycle in some way.

 You can follow the tips below to help prevent becoming ill with a bacterial or viral infection:

 Practice good hygiene

 Be sure to wash your hands before eating, after using the bathroom, and before and after handling food.

 Avoid touching your face, mouth, or nose if your hands aren’t clean.
-Don’t share personal items such as eating utensils, drinking glasses, or toothbrushes.
+Don’t share personal items such as:

 Talk to your doctor about the vaccines that are available to you.